Student Research Engagement

 Information for Students

-Information for Support Companies
+Information for Companies

 With the help of supporting companies, Penn State supply chain students tackle real-world business challenges and apply their knowledge and skills to help solve firms' emergent problems.
 CSCR is pleased to offer this unique learning opportunity for students while also providing our supporters high-quality research with tangible results.

-Project Categories | Student Groups |
+Project Categories |

-Schreyer Honors students |
+Schreyer Honors Option |

-Schreyer Honors students |
+Schreyer Honors Thesis |

-Sigma Chi Mu Tau members |
+Sigma Chi Mu Tau (SCMT) - Supply Chain Management 496 |

 Nittany Lion Consulting Group |